beatlevic/beatletech/_posts/2015-02-03-my-system-to-win-big.markdown

 #### Flexible schedule
 Being flexible here means being in charge of your own schedule.
-Making a fixed planning and schedule for things you want to do is higly recommended for young parents, as long as you are the one who chooses to make time for it.
+Making a fixed planning and schedule for things you want to do is highly recommended for young parents, as long as you are the one who chooses to make time for it.

 - Plan holidays/time-off